 To improve customer confidence, make it easy to return your goods.
 A comprehensive and transparent policy establishes rules and timelines for returning or exchanging unwanted products.
-Additionally, be sure to consult federal and state laws and regulations around refunds before drafting your policy.
-While your return policy will reflect the type of products you sell, consider including the following information:
+Additionally, familiarise yourself with the law on returns and refunds before drafting your policy.
+While your returns policy reflects the type of products you sell, consider including the following information:

-Your return policy should be considered part of your overall customer service training.
-Make sure your associates understand how to accept a return.
-Some retailers only allow managers to process returns, which can help reduce return fraud.
+Consider your returns policy as part of your overall customer service training.
+Make sure your associates understand how to accept returns.
+Some retailers only allow managers to process returns, which can help reduce returns fraud.
 However, during busy seasons you may want to ensure that having this manager-only policy doesn’t slow down business, inconveniencing your shoppers and leaving a negative impression.

-Choose a POS system that allows you to process returns and exchanges efficiently.
-You want to choose software that adds the product back to your inventory if the item is salable.
-If the item is damaged, however, you want the option to skip the restocking process so you don’t inadvertently sell an item online that isn’t available for delivery.
+Choose a retail POS system that allows you to process returns and exchanges efficiently.
+Choose software that adds the product back to your inventory if the item is saleable.
+If the item is damaged, however, have the option to skip the restocking process so you don’t inadvertently sell an item online that isn’t available for delivery.

 Common return questions and issues

-Consider collecting information from the customer, asking for the reason for the return.
+Consider collecting information from customers and asking for the reason for the return.
 Common questions you might ask are:

 - Was the item too big or small?